shaystrong/sciencefair/README.md

 ### Rules:
 - 1 submission per child
-- You must submit your project writeup and materials here before April 24, 2020
+- You must submit your project writeup and materials below before April 24, 2020
 <a src href=''>![](unnamed.png)</a>